 “We advised her regarding her diet and explained the importance of regular treatment and follow up.”

-She was also informed of warning signs for which she needed to immediately report to the hospital.
+Anu was informed of warning signs she needed to keep an eye out for to immediately report to the hospital.

-“Her labour had to be induced at 38 weeks because her BP stayed around 150/100 despite medication” says Dr Priti.
+Anu’s labour had to be induced at 38 weeks because her BP stayed around 150/100 despite medication.

 Even after her delivery, Anu’s BP remained high for a week and gradually her medicines were tapered.